aepifanov/mos_mu/doc/update-product/update-master-9-2.rst

         openstack_version: mitaka-9.0
         release: '9.2'

-After completing these steps, proceed to :ref:`update-env-9-2` if you have a Mirantis OpenStack environment 9.0 or 9.1.
+After completing these steps, proceed to `Update Environment`_ if you have a Mirantis OpenStack environment 9.0 or 9.1.

+.. _`update to 9.2`: ../update-product.rst
+.. _`Update Environment`: update-env-9-2.rst
+.. _Prerequisites: update-prerequisites-9-2.rst